espocrm/documentation/docs/administration/api-before-save-script.md

 `recordService\throwDuplicateConflict(RECORD_IDS)` – receives a list of IDs.

-Throw a duplicate conflict exception.
+Throws a duplicate conflict exception.
 This will show a modal dialog warning the user that the saved record might be a duplicate.

 !!! example